-Manuscript submitted to the journal must be original, previously unpublished and not under the consideration of other journals simultaneously.
+Manuscripts submitted to the journal must be original, previously unpublished and not under the consideration of other journals or proceedings/conferences planning to publish in a special issue of MAB simultaneously.
 Authors are responsible to obtain written permissions to reproduce any materials from other sources that are used in the manuscript, e.g. figures, tables and illustrations.

 The journal is an open access journal which is freely available online.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of these articles without prior permission from the publisher and authors.